GandhiNN/gandhinn.github.io/_drafts/2025-08-18-effective-memory-allocation-a-case-study-using-aws-sdk-for-rust.md

 // ...
 {% endhighlight %}

-Now the code will compile.
-However, it comes with some extra memory allocations because we are cloning the whole `r` object everytime we retrieve its attribute and assign it into our custom `Role` struct.
+With these changes, the code now compiles successfully.
+However, it introduces additional memory allocations, as we're cloning the entire `r` object each time we access one of its attributes to populate our custom `Role` struct.
+While functionally correct, this approach can be inefficient—especially in scenarios where performance and memory usage are critical.

-Even though Rust is a powerful programming language with its RAII paradigm, given that RAM is still a limited resource, it is important for us to be aware and prudent on what is going on with the memory, especially the allocation processes.
+Rust’s powerful RAII (Resource Acquisition Is Initialization) paradigm offers robust memory management capabilities.
+However, since RAM remains a finite resource, it's crucial to stay vigilant and intentional about how memory is allocated and used, especially in performance-critical applications.
+Understanding and optimizing allocation patterns can make a significant difference in overall efficiency.

-The many usages of `clone()` operation is not a good sign that we are.
-If the size of `r` object is 50 KB, cloning will double that to 100 KB during runtime.
-In a concurrent environment, if the code is handling 1000 `r` object at a same time, that will be an extra allocation of 100 MB per second.
+Frequent use of the `clone()` operation is often a red flag when it comes to efficient memory management.
+For instance, if the `r` object is 50 KB in size, cloning it effectively doubles the memory footprint to 100 KB at runtime.
+In a concurrent environment handling 1,000 `r` objects simultaneously, this could result in an additional 100 MB of memory allocation per second—quickly adding up and potentially impacting system performance.

 **Notice:** The RTFM Section Starts.
 {: .notice}